 22000-22100-22200.
 Organic Chemistry I, II, III.
 PQ: An average grade of C or higher in CHEM 11101-11201-11301 or equivalent, or consent of the department.
-(Students who receive a grade of B or higher in CHEM 22000 have the option of moving into honors organic chemistry for winter/spring.
-See CHEM 23100-23200 below.)
+(Students who receive a grade of B or higher in 22000 have the option of moving into honors organic chemistry for winter/spring.
+See following listing for 23100-23200.)
 NOTE: Most medical schools require a full academic year of organic chemistry.
 The fundamental structures of organic molecules and the spectroscopic methods used to define them are studied.
 A comprehensive understanding of the reactions and properties of organic molecules (from kinetic, thermodynamic, and mechanistic viewpoints) is developed and applied to the synthesis of organic compounds and to an appreciation of nature's important molecules.
 A lab is one afternoon a week in addition to scheduled class time each quarter.
-M. Mrksich, Autumn; H. Yamamoto, Winter; L. Yu, Spring.
-L: B. Lin.
+M. Mrksich, Autumn; S. Kozmin, Winter; J. Piccirilli, Spring.
+L: B. Lin Kendall.
 Autumn, Winter, Spring.